 Not enough flexible working options seen as the main factor holding back Australian workplaces from achieving equal gender representation in leadership roles

-More than two in five employed Australians (44%) strongly or somewhat agree that not enough flexible working options holds back Australian workplaces from achieving 50% women in senior leadership roles, followed by a lack of support for women exiting the workplace for family reasons (41% strongly or somewhat agree).
+More than two in five employed Australians (44%) strongly or somewhat agree that not enough flexible working options holds back Australian workplaces from achieving 50% women in senior leadership roles.
+This is followed by a lack of support for women exiting the workplace for family reasons (41% strongly or somewhat agree).

-Flexible workplace conditions are key to overall employee engagement, but particularly for women in the workplace.
+Flexible workplace conditions are key to overall employee engagement, particularly for women.
 This next generation of women will be post-dialectic in their nature, seeking both career advancement and a family.
-Women have a tremendous capacity to juggle various commitments – not without difficulty – but to do this increasingly, we need the right flexibility, support for women leaving the workforce as well as organisations who model this well.
+Women have a tremendous capacity to juggle various commitments but they do need the right flexibility and feel their chance for promotion won’t be compromised if/when they need time off.

 Women in leadership viewed as a positive by Australian employees